Laurel Lance (Arrowverse): Laurel Lance (Earth-1)

-Later seasons

-In later seasons of Arrow, the Black Canary mantle is passed on to Dinah Drake, while Laurel's civilian identity is assumed by her Earth-2 doppelgänger, Black Siren.
-In season 6, Laurel appears in Oliver's hallucination when he is drugged with Vertigo, accusing him of her death.
-In season 7, archive footage of Laurel as Black Canary is seen in Emerald Archer, a documentary about Oliver's vigilante activities.
-In season 8, Laurel appears as a speed force illusion in Arrow's episode of Crisis on Infinite Earths, where she mourns Sara's death alongside Diggle.
+In later seasons of Arrow, the Black Canary mantle is passed on to Dinah Drake by Oliver, while Laurel's Earth-2 doppelgänger, who is initially evil and goes by the moniker "Black Siren", eventually assumes Laurel's civilian identity on Earth-1 and gradually redeems herself to take on the "Black Canary" mantle too.
+In season six, Earth-1 Laurel is seen in Oliver's hallucination when he is drugged with Vertigo, accusing him of her death.
+In season seven, archive footage of Laurel as Black Canary is seen in Emerald Archer, a documentary about Oliver's vigilante activities.
+In season eight, Earth-1 Laurel appears as a speed force illusion in Arrow's episode of Crisis on Infinite Earths, where she mourns Sara's death alongside Diggle.
 After the events of Crisis, in the new Earth-Prime, Laurel is said to have married Tommy Merlyn, who survived the events of the first season in this new universe, although Laurel herself still later died.